utmimplementationus/getstarted/README.md

 UAS Traffic Management (UTM) implementation in the US is the operationalization of UTM services to support complex UAS operations, with an initial focus on furthering shared airspace.

+## Recent Updates
++ July 8, 2024: Added [detailed onboarding information](onboarding.md) for prospective service provider applicants.
++ July 2, 2024: Uploaded v1.1 of the Service Description Document, and v1.1 of the Requirements Traceability Matrix. (links provided in next section)

+## About the US UTM Implementation

 Shared airspace is the digital coordination of intended UA flight paths with overlapping operators in support of FAA Order 8040.6A and complex operations.
 This implementation of shared airspace leverages the strategic conflict detection and aggregated conformance monitoring services (collectively identified as strategic coordination) defined in [ASTM F3548-21 Standard Specification for UAS Traffic Management (UTM) UAS Service Supplier (USS) Interoperability](https://www.astm.org/f3548-21.html).
 These services are expected to be accepted by the FAA per the [Near Term Approvals Process (NTAP)](https://www.faa.gov/uas/advanced_operations/traffic_management) and incorporate participation and feedback from the FAA and NASA.
 Participants include Service Providers and Operators with the need to reduce UA to UA risk and who have signed the agreement available on this page.

 Shared airspace is built around these guiding principles: